summa-dev/summa-solvency/backend/README.md

 - The `dispatch_proof_of_address_ownership` function sends a transaction to the Summa contract to register CEX-owned addresses.

-- After dispatching the transaction, the example computes the hashed addresses (address_hashes) to verify they've been correctly registered in the Summa contract

 Note: This demonstration takes place in a test environment.
 In real-world production, always ensure that the Summa contract is correctly deployed on the target chain.

 If executed successfully, you'll see: